kanha95/HPC-IIT-Delhi/README.md

 * I assume you are familar with basic linux commands before diving into the world of HPC
 * If not then do read about cd, mkdir, rm, cp, mv, man, vim, vi, chmod, chown, ifconfig, ls, cat, clear commands.
 These are basics and i feel it would be enough.

+## TERMINAL DETAILS
+* The terminal that you get first when you login is your home terminal
+* The terminal that you get after resources have been alloted is your resource alloted terminal
+* All the files and folders in home terminal are accessible by the resource alloted terminal
+* The environement of home terminal is not same as resource alloted terminal, you need to specify the environement exclusively to use for resource alloted terminal.
+You can specify the environment by using conda as described below or use the default given modules of HPC by loading them.
+* By environment, i mean the packages, libraries and settings to use during execution of your scripts

 ## GETTING LOGIN ACCESS AND LOGGING IN
 * Get HPC Access from here https://userm.iitd.ac.in/usermanage/hpc.html
 * They would mail you once everything is ready.